marcinma/k8s-5days/day1/06_volume/task.md

 1. Create new Dockerfile
 2. Base image on previous
 3. Change CMD to execute `"ls", "-la","/data"`
+4. Run container from this image with attached volume to tmp folder

 # Create volume and add :ro flag